The notification was one of a million.

 Beyond online posts, podcasts and email lists, the website also hosts a directory of state politicians and ratings for each — where it derives its Scorecard branding from — created by the groups Young Conservatives of Texas and Texans For Fiscal Responsibility.
 The latter is a long-time affiliate of the expansive political machine Dunn funds and directs.

-The authors of Scorecard’s posts — often hardline, conservative activists — submitted 94 open records requests to A&M and 23 to the A&M System from late 2022 to 2024.
+The authors of Scorecard’s posts — often hardline, conservative activists — submitted 94 open records requests to A&M and 23 to the A&M System from late 2022 to 2024, with a majority fueling the more than 100 stories the website has posted referencing the university since 2022.
 These requests target records of all types, including syllabi, funding numbers, communications containing specific keywords and certain statistics, like a December 2023 request for the number of hormone replacement therapy treatments University Health Services offered.

 The December request spurred a two-part Scorecard series titled “Den of Degeneracy,” written by senior Scorecard writer Robert Montoya.

-The group’s executive assistant forwarded the inquiry to each regent’s individual email on Jan.
+The group’s executive director forwarded the inquiry to each regent’s personal email on Jan.
 26, 2024.

 “When does our administration’s obsession with student sexual preferences and lifestyles finally stop?”
-Regent Mike Hernandez added to the email chain on Jan.
-26, 2024, directly addressing Welsh.
+Regent Mike Hernandez wrote when forwarding it to Welsh on Jan.
+26, 2024.
 “Why is it any of their business and why do we allow the administration to continue to promote these liberal agendas that are clearly against the will of the Texas Legislature and of the vast majority of Texas taxpayers?
 This is the second time recently that this has come up and we were assured that this hold over [sic] nonsense from previous administrations is being eradicated.”

 Hernandez then suggested having the Committee on Audit and Committee on Academic and Student Affairs, two regent-staffed groups, “make a plan to identify every misguided policy and practice like these and make sure they are eliminated ASAP.”